mrquatsch/mn_dnr_lake_survey_csv_exporter/README.md

 * The docker directory contains the docker file and the python requirements file.
 This is currently configured to use python 3.6

 * Finally, there is a run.sh file; which is what should be executed.
-The run.sh builds the container, executes the container and mount your current directory in order to produce the output file
+The run.sh builds the container, executes the container and mounts your current directory in order to produce the output file

 ##### NOTE: Not all lakes have surveys
 ##### Funny note: The MN DNR doesn't even list 10,000 lakes